AliyunContainerService/pouch/docs/features/pouch_with_kata.md

 cp cli/config/configuration.toml /etc/kata-containers/configuration.toml
 ```

-You might need to modify this file, make sure that all binaries have right path in system.
+You might need to modify this file, make sure that all binary libraries have right path in system.

 ### Start kata container